 The second place award of a $50 Amazon Gift Card, went to:

 Awards were based on map quality, use of GIS as a research tool and originality.
 Special consideration was given to topics depicting social implications of the research such as environmental issues.
-The awards will be presented Wednesday, April 27th at 3:00 p.m. in the O’Neill Lobby.
+The awards were presented Wednesday, April 26th, 2017 at 3:00 p.m. in the O’Neill Lobby.

 Past winning posters can be found in the university Institutional Repository, eScholarship@BC at escholarship.bc.edu, under the category Juried Student Work.
 The entries of our newest winners will join this distinguished group.